-Gene name - Cyclic-AMP response element binding protein B at 17A
+Gene name - Cyclic-AMP response element binding protein B

 Synonyms - CREB, dCREB2

 Classification - basic leucine zipper